A "crackling debut thriller."

 "I.S.
 Berry absolutely nails the psyche of case officers in this examination of life in the clandestine service.
 From the pitch-perfect opening to the stunning twist at the end, The Peacock and the Sparrow is gorgeously written with a surefootedness rarely seen in a debut.
 Sure to be a new classic among spy novels."

-— Alma Katsu, former CIA officer and author of Red London
+— Alma Katsu, former CIA officer and author of Red Widow

 “This book joins the ranks of thrillers that work just as well as literature, inviting the reader to think about the human and political issues that it raises.
 Berry had me at the opening line.
 I could feel and sense what it was like to be on the street during the Arab Spring.”